tytydraco/yessleep/out/My_friend_keeps_seeing_the_quiet_kids_dead_body_everywhere.md

 It was the most horrible thing that had happened to our school and that whole month was hell, but mostly on Galvin.

 I know I said he's a jerk, but I don't think he meant for this to happen.
 How do I know?
 Galvin hasn't been the same since.
 He's more quiet, looks more tired barely speaks, and never eats lunch at school like normal.
 I think he believes it's his fault.
 Though Trevor's parents say Trevor was struggling from depression and he took medication for it.
-But Dillon took it the hardest.
+But Dill took it the hardest.

 Galvin took a week off school because the trauma of seeing his classmates shoot himself.
 He was there when it happened and was sitting two seats from him when Trevor pulled the gun on himself and some of the blood had gotten on Galvin.
 Cherry says Galvin looked...blank, numb, shock.
 He just sat there was everyone cried and screamed as Trevor's limp body fell on the floor.

-When Galvin returned, Dillon snapped at him.
-He kept screaming and punching Dillon, saying "You killed him, you bastard!
+When Galvin returned, Dill snapped at him.
+He kept screaming and punching Galvin, saying "You killed him, you bastard!
 My brother is dead!
 What did he ever do to you?!
 Why?!
 Just why?!"
-Galvin said nothing as some students and a teacher tried  to restrain Dillon.
+Galvin said nothing as some students and a teacher tried to restrain Dill.

-To be honest, I don’t fault Dillon for his reaction.
+To be honest, I don’t fault Dill for his reaction.
 That was his baby brother and he wanted to take it out on the person that insulted Trevor every single day, whether it was intentional or not.
 After the news, I kinda just strayed away from Galvin.
 Not because I hated him or anything, but because of the circumstances of Trevor's death.

 It's a tragic end for Trevor, whatever was going through his head.
 I think about why he decided to end his life the day at school.
 Did he snap?
 Did Galvin's comment broke something in him?
 Or was everything else that had happen in his life just came a toll into a bloody end?
 Why at school?
 Why there?
 Was it because that's where all his problems began?
 The sad part is I'll never get a answer.
 The reason why he shot himself at school will be a mystery.